First Maroon War: Legacy

 The success of the Maroons in fighting the British to a standstill was felt far and wide, and half a century later, the creator of independent Haiti, Toussaint L'Ouverture, remarked that, "in Jamaica there are in the mountains Blacks who have forced the English to make treaties with them.
-Well, I am black like them, I know how to make war."
+Well, I am black like them.
+I know how to make war."

 At first, the treaties only recognised Cudjoe's Town (Trelawny Town) and Crawford's Town.
 But after the destruction of Crawford's Town in the 1750s, the Maroons were located in five main towns: Accompong, Trelawny Town, Moore Town (formerly known as New Nanny Town), Scott's Hall (Jamaica) and Charles Town, Jamaica, living under their own rulers and a British supervisor known as a superintendent.

-In exchange, they were asked to agree not to harbour new runaway slaves, but rather to help catch them.
+In exchange, they were asked to agree not to harbour newly self-liberated Africans ("runaways"), but rather to help catch them.
 This last clause in the treaty caused a split between the Maroons and the rest of the black population.
 Another provision of the agreement was that the Maroons would serve to protect the island from invaders.

 Discontent with the treaty and land encroachment from planters later led to the Second Maroon War.